Allen-Feng-04/Advice_Generator/README.md

 ## Features

-- Users can enter any topic, such as "love," "career," or "health," and the app will fetch relevant advice.
+- Users can enter any topic, such as "love," "food," or "happiness," and the app will fetch relevant advice.
 - Provides a default response if the entered keyword does not return any specific advice.
 - Simple, intuitive interface that’s easy to use for quick inspiration or guidance.